Identification and Damage

 Adult spider mites have eight legs.
 Twospotted spider mites can be rusty green, brown, or yellow in warm weather.
 Overwintering females are red or orange.
-These mites have two black spots on their back that are visible with a hand lense.
+These mites have two black spots on their back that are visible with a hand lens.
 The eggs vary from transparent and colorless to opaque pale yellow.
 The first stage larva is pale green or yellow and has only six legs.
 Nymphs are similar to adults except smaller.

 Twospotted spider mites are widely distributed in the United States and feed on over 180 wild, ornamental, vegetable, and fruit plants species.
-They are less common on woody trees and shrubs than on herbaceous plants and semi-woody shrubs like roses and Buddleja.
+They are less common on woody trees and shrubs than on herbaceous plants and semi-woody shrubs like roses and butterfly bush.
 Twospotted spider mites pierce the epidermis of the host plant leaf with their sharp, slender mouthparts.
 When they extract the sap, the mesophyll tissue of the leaf collapses in the area of the puncture.
 Soon a chlorotic spot forms at each feeding site.
 The accumulation of these tiny spots is called stippling.
 After heavy feeding, an entire plant may become yellow or bronze as the individual spots coalesce.
-Heavily damaged plants will drop damaged leaves and may die.
+Heavily damaged plants drop damaged leaves and may die.
 Mites also spin silk webs that can cover leaf surfaces and accumulated feces, exoskeletons, and other debris.

 Eggs are laid singly on the undersides of leaves.
 Six-legged larvae hatch from the eggs.
 They develop into eight-legged nymphs, which pass through two nymphal stages.
 After each larval and nymphal stage there is a resting stage.
 The adults mate soon after emerging from the last resting stage, and in warm weather the females soon lay eggs.
 Each female may lay over 100 eggs in her life and up to 19 eggs per day.
 Development is most rapid during hot, dry weather.
 A single generation may require as many as 20 or as few as 5 days to reach adulthood and begin producing offspring.
 Typically twospotted spider mites overwinter in the soil or sheltered places as adults that reemerge in spring.
 However, with mild winter weather or protected areas like cold frames and greenhosues they may continue to feed and lay eggs at a reduced development rate.

 Twospotted spider mites are common on roses, daylilies, hollyhock, marigold, butterfly bush (Buddleja), Solomon's seal, and many other annuals, perrenials, and shrubs.
 Twospotted spider mites are most active in hot dry weather.
 Begin monitoring susceptible plants in late May as weather becomes warmer.
 Look on the undersides of leaves for webbing, eggs, shed skins, and mites.
 An efficient way to monitor is to beat plant foliage on a paper plate or other white surface.
-Mite will be easily distinguished from dirt and other debris because they will be moving.
+Mite will be easily distinguished from dirt and other debris as they move.
 Check plants weekly as populations can outbreak very quickly.
 Throughout the season look for stippling damage on leaves and focus scouting on plants that have been damaged in previous years.

 Deciding if control is necessary is difficult because no reliable thresholds are available.
 In addition, populations are often suppressed by natural enemies such as predatory mites and minute pirate bugs.
 Therefore decisions must be made base on the presence of mites, whether a particular plant or site has had twospotted spider mite outbreaks in the past, and the value of the plants.
 A few mites in a cool landscape with complex vegetation may never grow into a damaging population.
 However, mites on plants in direct sun or surrounded by impervious surfaces or turf may outbreak quickly due to higher temperatures, greater plant stress, and fewer natural enemies.